Here's Sherrie Petersen in her own words:

 My least favorite thing is being interrupted from my land of make-believe :)

-Question Six: What one bit of wisdom would you impart to an aspiring writer? (feel free to include as many other bits of wisdom as you like)
+Question Two: What one bit of wisdom would you impart to an aspiring writer? (feel free to include as many other bits of wisdom as you like)

 Listen to critiques, even if they’re hard to hear.
 Every comment has some value and if you hear it from multiple people, then it’s probably a valid point.
 You can wait a few days or a few weeks, but don’t ignore an honest critique.
 It’s one of the things that will help you become a better writer.
 You don’t have to do everything a critique suggests, but don’t disregard a suggestion without thinking it through.

-Question Seven: If you could have lunch with any writer, living or dead, who would it be?
+Question One: If you could have lunch with any writer, living or dead, who would it be?
 Why?